CEP Public Events

 Alison Wolf is the Sir Roy Griffiths Professor of Public Sector Management, and she sits as a cross-bench peer (Baroness Wolf of Dulwich) in the House of Lords.
 She specialises in the relationship between education and the labour market.
 She has a particular interest in: training and skills policy including apprenticeships and the role of universities in modern societies.
 Professor Wolf has been seconded part-time to central government since 2020, as an expert adviser on skills and manpower policy.
 In 2022 she was appointed to the advisory council for the UK government’s levelling up strategy.

-This event will take place in Hong Kong Theatre, CLM 01, Ground Floor, Clement House, LSE, 99 Aldwych, London WC2B 4JF.The building is labelled CLM on the map.
+This event will take place in Hong Kong Theatre, CLM 01, Ground Floor, Clement House, LSE, 99 Aldwych, London WC2B 4JF.The building is labelled CLM on the LSE campus map.
+You can also find us on Google Maps.
+For further information, go to contact us.